 "Fine" comes the response.
 "But your mother looks a bit poorly…"

 I was reminded of this old joke when the IMF cut its growth forecast for Britain for the third time in nine months and warned George Osborne that further underperformance would warrant a policy U-turn.

-For the negotiator the use of and revealing of information during the negotiation can structure the other side's expectations powerfully.
-Would a drip feed of bad news work better than the up front reveal?
+For the negotiator, the use of and revealing of information during a negotiation can structure the other side's expectations powerfully.
+Would a drip feed of bad news work better than the upfront reveal?
 Think about how you would feel if you were in the other side's shoes.

 If you don't, your negotiations may themselves end up unwell!